 Q: Why was my submission rejected?

-A: Unfortunately, due to the large number of articles we receive, we have to reject many submissions every cycle that fit our submission guidelines.
+A: Please note that we generally accept between 5% and 15% of submissions on average.
+Unfortunately, due to the large number of articles we receive, we have to reject many submissions every cycle that fit our submission guidelines.

 Q: How can I support the Journal?